ElmiraEbrahimi/Blockchain-Based-SensorData-Integration/README.md

 `python manage.py migrate`

-#####If you get an error, delete the migrations folder and db.sqlite3 and repeat this step again.
+If you get an error, delete the migrations folder and db.sqlite3 and repeat these steps again.

 #### Create superuser